ChrisTracy/ChrisTracy.github.io/_posts/2024-08-08-using-tailscale-and-a-vps-to-expose-services.md

-recommend---
+---
-title: Using Tailscale and a VPS to securely expose services on your network
+title: Using Tailscale, Caddy, and a VPS to securely expose services on your network
 date: 2024-08-08 23:00:00 -0500
 categories: [Home Network, Caddy, Tailscale]
 tags: [home network, caddy, github actions]